katyeh/kafei/documentation/backEndRoutes.md

   * POST /users/:id/photos => post a new photo
   * DELETE photos/:id => delete a photo

-* tips
+* transactions

+  * GET /users/:id/transactions => gets all tips and corresponding comments for a single user
   * PUT /users/:id/tips => tip a user
+  * POST /users/:id/tips => tip a user

 * followers

   * GET /users/:id/followers => gets all followers for a user
-  * GET /users/:id/followings => gets all users a single user is following
+  * GET /users/:id/following => gets all users a single user is following
-  * POST /users/:id/followers => follow a user
+  * POST /users/:id/following => follow a user
-  * DELETE /followers/:id/delete => unfollow a user
+  * DELETE /users/:id/followers/:id => unfollow a user

 * search